-- Continue to develop the role of curriculum leaders especially supporting and developing curriculum leads to ensure their understanding of their curriculum area with regard to intent, implementation and impact - To upskill teachers in their subject knowledge to ensure precise teaching - To support teachers new to St. John's. - Provide support and training for new teaching assistants and those in new roles
+- Continue to develop the role of curriculum leaders especially supporting and developing curriculum leads to ensure their understanding of their curriculum area with regard to intent, implementation and impact.
+To ensure they understand data and can use this knowledge to further impact - To upskill teachers in their subject knowledge to ensure precise teaching - To support teachers new to St. John's. - Provide support and training for new teaching assistants and those in new roles